Q - Where do I go to get a permit for a burglar alarm?

 Q - How can I get a copy of a police report?

 A - Contact the Salem Police Department, Attn: Records Section, 555 Liberty Street SE, #130, Salem, OR 97301, Phone No. 503-588-6144, Fax No. 503-588-6329.
 All record requests must be in writing, either in person, via mail, or via fax.
 Reports are only released if no investigation or prosecution is pending.
-There is a $15.00 fee for each report.
+There is a fee for each report; the information can be found under the "How Do I" section of the website.
 Unless you are an insurance company or an attorney's office with an established billing account, all costs for reports must be paid prior to the report being released.
 Within the request, you should provide: your name, address, phone number, the report type, date, location, person's involved, and case number, if known.